phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-When we run `cargo xtest` now, we see that QEMU immediately closes after executing the tests.
+When we run `cargo test` now, we see that QEMU immediately closes after executing the tests.
 The problem is that `cargo test` interprets the test as failed even though we passed our `Success` exit code:

 ```
-> cargo xtest
+> cargo test
     Finished dev [unoptimized + debuginfo] target(s) in 0.03s
      Running target/x86_64-blog_os/debug/deps/blog_os-5804fc7d2dd4c9be
 Building bootloader